 - Your NC driver's license suspensions, revocations, and cancellations.

 - Traffic accidents and violations.

 Your North Carolina driving record will show the number of points you've received from traffic violations and accidents.
 Points on your driving record can lead to fines or fees, suspensions, and higher car insurance rates.

-NOTE: You are able to deduct driving record points by attending a driving clinic once every 5 years.
+NOTE: You are able to deduct driving record points by attending a driving clinic 1 time every 5 years.